+A quick check (rotating an output flange and counting how many times the input flange rotated) confirmed the ratio.
 Once the diff was dismounted from its lower cradle, I dunked the cradle in the parts washer to get rid of the accumulated clart.
 The bushes would be scheduled for replacement once the cradle was repainted or powdercoated.

 Back to the differential, then.
 I heaved it up onto a bench and propped it up on axle stands and wood blocks, in order to access the drain plug underneath: